Skip to content

 namespace UseExample is

-// TEST and Test still need qualification here
+// Test still needs qualification here

 class YET_ANOTHER_TEST: Example.Test is